argenisosorio/Django_5_CRUD/README.md

 # Django 5 CRUD Example

-The following is an example of CRUD in Django 5.
+The following is an example of CRUD (Create, Read, Update, Delete) in Django 5.

-## Requirements
+## Requirements:
 ```
 Django==5.2.4
 Python>=3.11
 ```

-## Run the following commands in sequence to deploy the project to a development environment.
+## Run the following commands in sequence to deploy the project to a development environment:

 ```bash
 $ pip install -r requirements.txt